bxlab/cmdb-quantbio/assignments/bootcamp/research_parasites_reuse_code/assignment/index.md

     - Dependencies -- software requirements
     - Description -- how it works (bullet points or prose)
     - Output -- example output

+    Look to other documentation like [bedtools](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) for inspiration

+    ```
+    SYNOPSIS
+        bxlab/cmdb-plot-vcfs -- ...

+    USAGE
+        bash do_all.sh <thing1> ...

+        <thing1>   ...

+    DESCRIPTION
+        1. Create .bed files for features of interest
+            - Run subset_regions.sh Bash script
+            - Use grep to ...
+    ```

 ## Just for fun